Shuchih-Negi/AI-powered-Trend-Detection-for-Social-Media-Posts/README.md

 # AI-powered-Trend-Detection-for-Social-Media-Posts
-Using Firecrwal API and Google Gemini, this project helps us to detect trends from social media posts or blog sites.

 ## Objective
 Scrape trending content from tech news or blog websites and detect emerging technology trends using Google's Gemini model.